TingheZhang/m6A-BERT/README.md

  > conda activate m6abert
 ## 2.Data process
 The sequence should be processed into the K-mer before the fine-tuning and prediction.
-You can run the following lines in Linux bash.
+You can run the following lines in Linux bash：
 ```
 export KMER=3 ### select the K from 3 to 6
 export RAW_DATA_PATH= YOUR_RAW_DATA_PATH